 Free Miner Certificate,

-then you need to use the MTO system.
+then you will probably need to use the MTO system.

 You can also use MTO to